polygoncoin/Microservices/README.md

 ### Allowed IPs

 Classless Inter-Domain Routing (CIDR) is a method for assigning IP addresses to devices on the internet.
-Multiple CIDR seperated by comma can be set in (groups table) in **global** database.
+Multiple CIDR separated by comma can be set in (groups table) in **global** database.

 ```SQL
 `m002_master_groups`.`allowed_ips` text